+ inedible

-Amanita excelsa var. alba is inedible.
+Amanita excelsa

 Cap

-The cap of A. excelsa is 50 - 120 (-150) mm wide, gray-brown or umber-brown or olive-brown, hemispheric when young, convex, then plane, with an incurved and nonstriate margin.
+50 - 120 (-150) mm wide, gray-brown or umber-brown or olive-brown, hemispheric when young, convex, then plane, with an incurved and nonstriate margin.
 The cap is initially covered with a volva, which on expansion of the cap, disrupts into thin, mealy, gray, irregular patches of volval tissue which are easily removable.
 The cap flesh is white and rather thick above the stem.

 Gills

-The gills are crowded, white, adnexed, 4 - 9 mm broad, with an undecorated to finely flocculose edge.
+Crowded, white, adnexed, 4 - 9 mm broad, with an undecorated to finely flocculose edge.
 Short gills are present in sets of one to three between every pair of full-length gills.

 Stem

-The stem is 60 - 120 (-150) × 15 - 30 mm, slightly narrowing upward, solid, white to pale gray and striate above the ring.
+60 - 120 (-150) × 15 - 30 mm, slightly narrowing upward, solid, white to pale gray and striate above the ring.
 It is covered with inconspicuous, white to pale gray, granular scales below the ring, which form concentric circles towards the base.
 The base is enlarged to a bulb up to 40 mm wide but can sometimes be barely broader than the stem when the stem is fully expanded.
 The ring is membranous, skirt-like, with the upper surface striate.
+The volva is present as 2 - 5 pale ocher brown zones of friable material above the bulb.
+The flesh is firm.

 Odor and Taste